jermspeaks/christmas-adventure/sections/section-11.md

 You decided that rushing headlong into the Frostwood Forest might not be the wisest approach. *After all,* you thought, *when has charging into an unknown, potentially dangerous forest ever gone wrong?* (The answer, you suspected, was "never well.")

-The Memory Keeper ornament in your hands flickered again, its light dimming just a little more.
+The Keepsake Keeper ornament in your hands flickered again, its light dimming just a little more.
 "I understand your caution," it said, its voice growing fainter.
 "But please, don't wait too long.
 Every moment we delay, more magic fades."

 Lumina trotted over, their expression thoughtful.
 "Smart move," they said, though you noticed they didn't sound entirely convinced.
 "The Frostwood Forest isn't a place to enter unprepared.
 But we do need to move quickly."